nodejs/node/deps/npm/doc/misc/npm-scripts.md

   Run BEFORE the package is packed and published, as well as on local `npm install` without any arguments.
 (See below)
 * prepare:
-  Run both BEFORE the package is packed and published, and on local `npm install` without any arguments (See below).
+  Run both BEFORE the package is packed and published, on local `npm install` without any arguments, and when installing git dependencies (See below).
 This is run AFTER `prepublish`, but BEFORE `prepublishOnly`.
 * prepublishOnly:
   Run BEFORE the package is prepared and packed, ONLY on `npm publish`.
 (See below.)